predictive-analytics-lab/ubuntu-slurm/README.md

 ### Build the SLURM .deb install file

+**Note: be sure CUDA is installed before you build SLURM.** Otherwise the GPU functionality will not be available.

 It’s best to check the downloads page and use the latest version (right click link for download and use in the wget command).
 Ideally we’d have a script to scrape the latest version and use that dynamically.

 You can use the -j option to specify the number of CPU cores to use for ‘make’, like `make -j12`. `htop` is a nice package that will show usage stats and quickly show how many cores you have.